Her Chickies

 I’ve always had a soft spot for Silkies and Ameraucanas.
 Before I started breeding to the Standard of Perfection (SOP), I simply raised chickens for enjoyment.
 I kept a variety of breeds—most of them hatchery birds bred for production.
 At that time, I wasn’t breeding or hatching chicks—I was simply enjoying my flock.
 But every time I visited the feed store, I somehow ended up bringing home more and more “Ameraucanas” and Silkies.
 What can I say?
 I’m a sucker for those fluffy cheeks!

 While we also offer other breeds (Marans, Eggers, etc.), most of our focus is on Silkies and Ameraucanas.
 I honestly believe that these two breeds encapsulate two parts of me—the desire for cool chickens and the desire for cute chickens.
 I can't ever possibly choose one or the other.
-I love caring for both breeds even in spite of their different needs and wants.
+I love both breeds.
 They’re genuinely so different from each other.
 Their personalities are like night and day, and that’s what makes them so fun to have around.

-It can take a decade of careful, strict breeding practices to transform hatchery birds into show birds.
+It can take a decade of careful, strict breeding practices to transform hatchery birds into show birds, but it only takes one bad breeding to offset all of that work.

 Not yet.
-We are not at a point in time where we are comfortable showing our birds for a multitude of reasons, but we follow closely to the Standard of Perfection (SOP) as possible.
+We are not at a point in time where we are comfortable showing our birds for a multitude of reasons, but we breed heavily to the Standard of Perfection (SOP) as possible and cull even harder.

 Our policies can be found here.